GeorgeGray97/level5-portfolio/README.md

 As well as building a web site you are creating a portfolio of evidence.
 Each of these element's has its own brief.

- ## Marksheet
+ ## Briefs &amp; Marksheets

- Using the marksheet for each submission point in conjunction with the client brief will help ensure that you are delivering the required elements at each stage.
-Ask to avoid confusion.
+ Using the briefs and mark sheets for each submission point in conjunction with this client brief will help ensure that you are delivering the required elements at each stage.

+ Any questions?
+Ask the tutors at your next sprint meeting.
+Decide if it is it a question for the tutor or a question for the client.